-2.4.4 HIGH LIMIT CONTROL
+2.4.3 HIGH LIMIT CONTROL

-At least one additional temperature control is provided as the high limit control.
-It is set at a temperature above the operator to act as a back-up should the operator fail.
+At least one additional pressure control is provided as the high limit control.
+It is set at a pressure above the operator to act as a back-up should the operator fail.
 The high limit control must be operationally tested.
-With the boiler operating, decrease the temperature setting of the Limit Control below the current temperature of the boiler.
+With the boiler operating, decrease the pressure setting of the limit control below the current pressure of the boiler.
 The boiler should cycle off.
 Restore the high limit control setting to normal (pushing the reset button if it is a manual reset type).
 The boiler should now cycle on.